cosmos/ibc/spec/ics-027-interchain-account/README.md

 }
 ```

 `RegisterIBCAccountPacketData` is used by the counterparty chain to register an account.
 An interchain account's address is defined deterministically with the channel identifier and salt.
 The ```generateAccount``` method is used to generate a new interchain account's address.
 It is recommended to generate address by ```hash(identifier+salt)```, but other methods may be used.
-This function must generate a unique and deterministic address by utilizing identifier and salt.
+This function must generate a unique and deterministic address by utilising identifier and salt.

 ```typescript
 interface RegisterIBCAccountPacketData {